vmware-archive/ruby-client/README-cli.md

 -h, --help           show help for command
 ```

-## `ts` Mode -- Retrieving Timeseries Data
+## `ts` Mode: Retrieving Timeseries Data

-The `ts` command lets you submit a standard timeseries query to
+The `ts` command is used to submit a standard timeseries query to
-Wavefront, just like you would in the UI's query box.
-It can output
+Wavefront.
+It can output the timeseries data in a number of formats.
-the timeseries data in a number of formats.
-You must specify a query
+You must specify a query granularity, and you can timebox your
-granularity, and you can timebox your query.
+query.

 ```
 Usage: